History of Chinese immigration to Canada: Gold Rush, 1858

 There was no shortage of successful Chinese miners: by 1860, the Chinese population of Vancouver Island and British Columbia was estimated to be 7,000.
-Moreover, Lillooet's Chinatown lasted until the 1930s.
+Lillooet's Chinatown lasted until the 1930s.

 Immigration for the railway, 1871–82

-When British Columbia agreed to join Confederation in 1871, one of its conditions was that the Dominion government build a railway linking BC to Eastern Canada within 10 years.
-British Columbian politicians and their electorate agitated for a settlement-immigration program for workers from the British Isles to provide this railway labor; however, Prime Minister John A. Macdonald, along with investors and other Canadian politicians, said such would be too expensive.
+When British Columbia (BC) agreed to join Confederation in 1871, one of its conditions was that the Government of Canada build a railway linking BC to Eastern Canada within 10 years.
+British Columbian politicians and their electorate agitated for a settlement-immigration program for workers from the British Isles to provide this railway labour; however, Prime Minister John A. Macdonald, along with investors and other Canadian politicians, said this would be too expensive.

 In opposition, however, the Workingmen's Protective Association was established in 1878 in Victoria with the following purpose:The objects of this society shall be the mutual protection of the working classes of British Columbia against the great influx of Chinese; to use all legitimate means for the suppression of their immigration; to assist each other in the obtaining of employment, and to devise means for the amelioration of the condition of the working classes of the Province in general.Insisting that the project cut costs by employing Chinese workers to build the railway, Prime Minister MacDonald told Parliament in 1882: "It is simply a question of alternatives: either you must have this labour or you can't have the railway."

-In 1880, Andrew Onderdonk — an American who was one of the main construction contractors in British Columbia for the Canadian Pacific Railway (CPR) — originally recruited Chinese laborers from California.
+In 1880, Andrew Onderdonk — an American who was one of the main construction contractors in British Columbia for the Canadian Pacific Railway (CPR) — originally recruited Chinese labourers from California.
 When most of them deserted the railway workings for the more lucrative goldfields, Onderdonk and his agents signed several agreements with Chinese contractors in China's Guangdong province and Taiwan, as well as via Chinese companies in Victoria.
-These Chinese railway workers would be hired for the 200 miles of the CPR considered to be among the more difficult segments of the projected railway, particularly the area that goes through the Fraser Canyon.
+These Chinese railway workers were hired for the 200 miles of the CPR considered to be among the more difficult segments of the projected railway, particularly the area that goes through the Fraser Canyon.